Eating Disorder Questionnaire

 • Then, combine all the total scores and divide by the total number of categories (always 4) to get the global score.

-• If they get a score of 4 or higher, whether it’s for a category or global score, that means that it’s a cause for concern and should be looked into as soon as possible.
+• If they get a score of 4 or higher, whether for a category or global score, it's a cause for concern and should be looked into as soon as possible.

-• There is no clear designation for whatever score they get.
-You just have to know that the higher the score, the higher the concern.
-If they score below 4, that doesn’t mean they don’t have an eating disorder.
-You’re going to have to base your interpretations on the ratings themselves.
+There is no clear designation for whatever score they get.
+You must know that the higher the score, the higher the concern.
+If they score below 4, that doesn't mean they don't have an eating disorder.
+You're going to have to base your interpretations on the ratings themselves.

 Eating Disorder Questionnaire Example

-Here’s a filled-out Eating Disorder Questionnaire sample so that you have an idea of what it looks like, especially when it has been fully accomplished by the patient.
-If you need this questionnaire for your practice, feel free to download a printable Eating Disorder Questionnaire PDF.
-You may even fill this out digitally as well!
+Here's a filled-out Eating Disorder Questionnaire sample so you know what it looks like, especially when the patient has fully completed it.
+If you need this questionnaire for your practice, download a printable Eating Disorder Questionnaire PDF.
+You may even fill this out digitally as well.
 Do note that this is for non-commercial use only.
-If you need to use this for commercial use, please contact the copyright holders: Christopher G Fairburn and Sarah Beglin.
+If you need to use this commercially, please get in touch with the copyright holders, Christopher G. Fairburn and Sarah Beglin.

 Download this Eating Disorder Questionnaire Example (Sample) here: